homan-uppu/writing/2-Essays/Fear equality.md

 Human progress increases leverage available, and spreads it to more people, and more domains.

-When a dictatorship is replaced by a democracy, the citizens often gain leverage because they are more free and therefore can manifest their ideas that they previously couldn't.
-When a new technology is created, it decreases the time and effort to implement an idea.
-Computers, internet, artificial intelligence, government policies, cultural changes towards greater freedom, etc. all work to increase leverage in the world. [^3]
+For example, when a dictatorship is replaced by a democracy, the citizens often gain leverage because they are more free and therefore can manifest their ideas that they previously couldn't.
+They have greater leverage.
+When a new technology is created, it reduces the time and effort to turn your idea into reality.

+Computers, internet, artificial intelligence, government policies, greater individual freedom, etc. all work to increase leverage in the world. [^3]

 Greater leverage also means that simpler games become less valuable for us to do because technology does it better than we can.
 We shift towards playing more complex games.